MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-sessions.md

 - Chat Transcript: Transcript of the session in the following format:
     - “User says”/“Bot says” structure
-    - Conversation turns separated by semicolons
+    - Conversation turns separated by semicolons</br>
    Note that **Bot says** does not include the options presented to the user.

     Example: “User says: store hours; Bot says: Which store are you asking about?; User says: Bellevue; Bot says: Bellevue store is open from 10am to 7pm every day.;”